 Pedagogy, Politics and Teacher Education: An International Conference in London

-This international conference at King’s College London will bring together researchers in teacher education and related fields to engage in an extended dialogue about pedagogy, politics and teacher education.
+Registration is now open for this international conference at King’s College London that will bring together researchers to engage in an extended dialogue about pedagogy, politics and teacher education.
 The conference will address questions such as:

 1. What can we learn from the past and from other contexts about the relationships between teacher education, the teaching profession and society?
 As schools become better at both teacher development and research literacy, what is the contribution of the universities?